 '''

-#

 Create the database.
 If you change any value here, report

 the changes in the DBInfo.php file.

 #

-CREATE DATABASE Review;
+CREATE DATABASE Review DEFAULT CHARACTER SET utf8;

-#

-Create a MySQL user.
+# Create a MySQL user.
 Change 'localhost' to the name of the server

 that hosts MySQL.

 #

 GRANT ALL PRIVILEGES ON Review.
-TO adminReview@localhost

-IDENTIFIED BY 'mdpAdmin';
+TO adminReview@localhost IDENTIFIED BY 'mdpAdmin';

-#

-Create a MySQL user with restricted right for SQL queries
+# Create a MySQL user with restricted right for SQL queries # Create a MySQL user with restricted right for SQL queries '''

-#

 '''

 GRANT select ON Review.
 TO SQLUser@localhost IDENTIFIED BY 'pwdSQL';

+'''